The Difference Between a Chip and Pitch

 Improve Your Short Game with Swing Align!

 It takes practice, but golf gets a lot easier once you are confident around the greens.
 Nothing feels better than saving par and avoiding mistakes around the green to help lower your score.
 This means knowing how and when to chip or pitch the ball.
-Practice our tips with the Swing Align Short Game product and watch your scores drop with ease.
+Practice our tips with the Swing Align Short Game configuration and watch your scores drop with ease.
 Visit Swing Align’s full catalog of products for help with all areas of your game!